cheukyin699/bioinf-data-collection/README.md

 Outputs 2 files: 1 file of training data and another for testing.
 Both files are in comma-separated value format.
 The output data will be named `<SPECIMEN NAME>_Training.csv` and `<SPECIMEN NAME>_Testing.csv`.
-They will be written to the current directory, or `<DIRECTOR>` if that option is specified.
+They will be written to the current directory, or `<DIRECTORY>` if that option is specified.